hwrberlin/FinanzmanagerStonks/docs/technical-docs/design-decisions.md

 ### Conclusion

 For our targetaudience and value proposition we desided on having only few buttons to ensure a clean design and simplified user experience.
+We emphasize small additions of buttons like an add sign at the source content to have the bigger view or function to click on.

 -----------------------------------------------------------------------------------------------